 What is Medical Tourism Abroad

 Medical tourism is the act of seeking out low-cost, first-class healthcare outside ones’ home country, often while recuperating in beautiful surroundings.
 This phenomenon is being driven by factors such as rising healthcare costs in the United States and by long wait times in countries with public healthcare such as Canada.
-Common services include elective procedures like cosmetic surgery and fertility treatments, specialized treatments such as orthopedic and bariatric surgery, and dental care.
+Common services include elective procedures like joint replacement surgery, dental procedures such as dental implants, cosmetic surgery and specialized treatments such as bariatric (weight loss) surgery.

 Medical Tourism Simplified

 Who is a good candidate for medical tourism?